-The Ontario Internship Program invests in committed, talented graduates seeking a great opportunity to start and accelerate their careers.
-It's a paid developmental opportunity to grow top talent while delivering important public services to the people of Ontario.
+Ontario Internship Programs invest in committed, talented graduates seeking a great opportunity to start and accelerate their careers.
+We offer full-time paid developmental opportunities to grow top talent while delivering important public services to the people of Ontario.

 Interns choose to work in one of the following areas: